adie1717/capstoneproject-2022/README.md

 ### Limitations
 <!-- Where did we struggle?
 What could have been better?
 What was lacking?
 Leads into Future Opps -->
+- Demographics data wasn't as meaningful since it wasn't separated by county
+  - Ideally we would also have found demographics data that was sex-disaggregated and included other socio-economic data
+- Time constraints prevented us from implementing some things as planned
+  - Due to COVID-19 creating large variance in sales, we wanted to exclude 2020-2021 from our analysis
+  - For loops and conditionals for county_year_merged ate up a lot of time
+  - Dependencies on database setup created backlog

 ## Future Opportunities
 <!-- Where can we go from here?
 Specify data, models, tools -->
 - Given more time for data exploration, one of the factors we would consider is ethnic and racial diversity in each county.
 Does this matter and or play a part in the breakdown of sales by county?
 - Another factor we would consider is age.
 At a very high level, the demographics data showed that the average age of an EV owner in counties across California is 50.
 This highglighted a major opportunity for manufacturers to tap into a younger demographic.
 Perhaps manufacturers could stand to build a customer centric approach to attract younger generations to bridge the gap.